Planning a Christmas Movie Night:

 And for food…spaghetti and syrup, anyone?
 Or maybe just stick to stacks of pancakes and a pancake bar.

-Obviously, this isn’t a comprehensive list of Christmas films.
+Obviously, this isn’t a comprehensive list of films that would be perfect for Christmas movie night.
 These are mostly the ones Joss and I have watched recently or for the first time this year.
 Other suggestions include:

 - Rudolph the Red-Nosed Reindeer